syncfusion-content/blazor-docs/blazor/diagram/serialization.md

 // Loads the Diagram from the saved Mermaid string await Diagram.LoadDiagramFromMermaidAsync(data);
 ```
+You can download a complete working sample from `GitHub`.

 >**Note:** Currently, Mermaid string serialization and deserialization are only supported for Flowchart and Mind map layouts.
 Please ensure that your diagram uses one of these layouts to successfully load the data.